morrillt/Kamboochinator/00-ProjectOverview.md

 # AI-Assisted Development Methodology

-**Goal:** Create a repeatable methodology for building applications as efficiently as possible with AI assistance.
+**Primary Goal:** Create a repeatable methodology for building applications as efficiently as possible with AI assistance.
 We will do this by building out the kambuchinator project.

+Secondary  Goal: The app dominates the Colombian internets and makes moneys selling kambucha while curing chrone's disease :)

 ## The Problem: with "Build Everything at Once" (YOLO) Instructions